Get Personal Loan Rates

 After submitting your application, Wells Fargo will conduct a hard credit check to see if you meet their credit requirements.
 This may take anywhere from a few minutes to two hours.
 The bank may also ask for some documents to verify your identity and employment, such as W-2s, utility bills, a copy of your driver’s license or tax returns.
 If you are approved, you’ll need to sign the final loan agreement, and then funds will be disbursed to your account as soon as the next business day.

-How Does Wells Fargo Compare to Other Lenders?
+How Wells Fargo compares to other lenders

 Wells Fargo only offers personal loans to existing customers, so if you aren’t one, you’ll need to shop elsewhere.
 Below, we take a look at some other options for getting a personal loan.

 If you think you can get approved at Wells Fargo, it could be worthwhile to check your rate at SoFi first.
 This is because the lender may be able to offer lower APRs than Wells Fargo but still makes loans up to $100,000.
 Annual percentage rates (APRs) at SoFi are between 4.99% and 19.63%, making SoFi one of our top choices for borrowers with excellent credit.
 You can also choose between a fixed or variable interest rate on your personal loan.
 SoFi offers up to seven-year loan terms.
 Like Wells Fargo, there are no origination fees on your loan.
 You will need good personal credit and a reasonable debt-to-income (DTI) ratio to qualify at SoFi.